 The China Studies Research Centre was established to foster China-related research across both Colleges, to strengthen research links with China, and to promote La Trobe’s research reputation and expertise.
 The China Studies Seed-funding Research Grant Scheme supports these goals by providing competitive seed-funding grants for projects that will grow the calibre and quantum of China-related research drawn from across the University, deliver high quality research outputs, and enhance the University’s capacity to win competitive research funding.

-The first round of 2017 China Studies Seed-funding Research Grant is now open for application.
-Applications will close on Friday 14 April 2017.
+The second round of 2017 China Studies Seed-funding Research Grant is now open for applications.
+Applications will close at 5pm Friday 16 June 2017.

 The research project must clearly meet at least one of the following criteria: